We may earn a commission if you make a purchase from the links on this page.

 USB-C on both, but different?

-The USB-C port makes its first appearance on an iPhone device this year.
+The USB-C port made its first appearance on an iPhone device last year.
 All iPhone 15 models come equipped with this port.
 However, there is a difference between the USB standard on Pro and non-Pro models.
 The iPhone 15 Pro Max features the USB 3.2 Gen (10Gbps), while the Plus gets only USB 2.0 (0.5Gbps).

-The same MagSafe wireless charging technology is also present on both phones, allowing for wireless charging speeds up to 15W, and also the ability to slap a bunch of cool accessories on the back of both phones.
+The same MagSafe wireless charging technology is also present on both phones, allowing for wireless charging speeds up to 15W, and also the ability to slap a number of cool accessories on the back of both phones, like wallets, kickstands, and attach them to a car charger equipped with MagSafe.

 Even though the iPhone 15 Pro Max and the iPhone 15 Plus look very similar from a distance, these are different animals.
 The top Apple model is a technology stew that comes with all the new ingredients: the latest A17 silicon, a brand-new tetraprism zoom camera, a titanium frame, and a new Action Button.
 It also features a ProMotion screen and faster transfer speeds through its new USB-C port.